The size of 5.9 an earthquake hit off the coast of Oregon - ExBulletin

 This is a developing story.
 Check again for updates.

-Source: Information contained in this story comes from the geological survey of the United States and the National weather service.
+Information in this story comes from the United States Geological Survey and the National Weather Service.

 More news from Fox Seattle